 How to Get Rid of Grubs without Harsh Chemicals

-Grubs, the larval form of damaging scarab beetles like June bugs and Japanese beetles, can be a big problem for you and your beautiful lawn.
+Grubs, the larval form of damaging scarab beetles like Japanese beetles, can be a big problem for you and your beautiful lawn.
 Feeding on your grass’ roots from underground, grubs can cause thousands in damage before you even know they’re in your yard.
 To make matters worse, once they emerge as fully grown beetles, they’ll continue to tear up your lawn, damaging nearly all plant life they encounter.
 In only a few short months the beetles will again lay more grub eggs, starting the whole horrible cycle all over again.

 Worried you might have grubs or could in the future?
 Currently struggling with an ongoing grub problem and not sure what to do?
 We have your back.
 Below you’ll learn how to identify, prevent, and get rid of grubs without exposing your family or pets to poisonous pesticides.